COMMON QUESTIONS

 The living wage is based on the income needs of the following three household types:

-(2) a lone-parent family with one young child,
+• a lone parent family with one young child,

-Businesses have faced unprecedented challenges over the past two years.
-The intention of releasing new living wages for 2022 is not to add further stress to these companies, but to shed some light on what it actually costs to live in Alberta.
+The intention of releasing new living wages for 2024 is not to add further stress to small businesses.

-According to the 2016 federal census more than 60% of people living in low income have a job.
-A 2021 article found that “Employment is obviously a significant determinant in whether somebody experiences poverty.
-Employment in and of itself, however, is not enough to mitigate conditions of poverty.
-This is primarily because employment in Canada does not guarantee a living wage.
-Prior to COVID-19, 50–70 percent of Canadians living in poverty were employed, often hold- ing multiple jobs (Jackson, 2018; Lefroncois, 2015).
-Alberta has one of the highest rates of working poverty in Canada (Edmonton Social Planning Council, 2017).”
-A 2022 study on food bank usage reported that 14.1% of food bank clients reported employment as their main source of income.
+More than 60% of people living in low income have a job.
+Prior to COVID-19, 50-70 percent of Canadians living in poverty were employed, often holding multiple jobs and.
+According to the Edmonton Social Planning Council, Alberta has one of the highest rates of working poverty in Canada.
+A 2023 study on food bank usage reported that 14.1% of food bank clients reported employment as their main source of income.
 This clearly demonstrates that wages in some industries are not in line with the local cost of living.
-Calculating and publishing the living wage helps inform businesses as well as policy makers at the local level.
+Calculating and publishing the living wage helps inform businesses as well as policymakers at the local level.

 Businesses may also see an opportunity with paying a living wage.
 Increased wages enable workers to spend in their communities, and this supports the local economy.

-Businesses have faced unprecedented challenges over the past two years.
-The intention of releasing living wages is not to add further stress to these companies, but to shed some light on what it actually costs to live in Alberta.
-Calculating and publishing living wages helps inform businesses as well as policy makers about local affordability measures and how they compare to other cities and provinces.
+The intention of releasing living wages is not to add further stress to companies, but to shed some light on what it actually costs to live in Alberta.
+Calculating and publishing living wages helps inform businesses as well as policymakers about local affordability measures and how they compare to other cities and provinces.
 Equipped with this information, businesses can advocate for measures like utility rate caps, insurance premium caps as well as action on affordable housing and food.

 CERTIFICATION